kevinkoosk/vnp-reader/README.md

 Built on **Tauri v2**, **Rust**, and **Svelte 5 / TypeScript**.

-The [VNP specification](https://github.com/kevinkoosk/vnp-specification) allows a visual novel to be created with Markdown and images, and distributed as a zip file with the extension of .vnp.
+The [VNP specification](https://github.com/kevinkoosk/vnp-specification) allows a visual novel to be created with Markdown and images, and distributed as a zip file with the extension of `.vnp`.

 ## Features